More to Come...

 Vaccine: The distribution of the vaccine must follow medical guidelines to protect our most vulnerable residents first.
 After that, we must make the vaccine free and available to everyone.

 Pandemic Response Unit: In Congress, I will fight to ensure that a Pandemic Response Unit is reinstated and appropriately funded.
-One of the many travesties of the Trump Administration was its harming of public health by disbanding the CDC Pandemic Response Unit.
+One of the many travesties of the Trump Administration was the harming of public health by disbanding the CDC Pandemic Response Unit.

 Universal Healthcare: The pandemic has revealed the many inequities in our health system and the uneven impact of the pandemic across communities of color.
 This is another reason we need to expand our existing Medicare system to all people.